 Founded in 2013, Suspect Press is a Denver publishing company that blends the raw energy of zine culture with the editorial sharpness and commercial reach of mainstream publications.
-Publishing a quarterly arts and literature magazine features poetry, short stories, essays, comics and artwork primarily from Denver, Colorado, presented in a cleanly designed, vintage newsprint format, and delivered to various locations throughout the state, Suspect Press also publishes novels and comic books.
-And in addition to publishing, Suspect Press presents various music, literature and stand-up comedy events around the Denver and Boulder areas.
+We publish a quarterly arts and literature magazine that features poetry, short stories, essays, comics and artwork primarily from Denver, Colorado, presented in a cleanly designed, vintage newsprint format, and delivered to various locations throughout the state.
+Suspect Press also publishes novels and comic books, and presents various music, literature and stand-up comedy events around the Denver and Boulder areas.

 Amanda E.K. – Editor-in-Chief

 Amanda is a writing instructor and a longstanding member of the Knife Brothers writing group.
 Her work has been featured on the Denver Orbit podcast and on Mortified Live.
-She has stories in Suspect Press, Birdy, Jersey Devil Press, the Punch Drunk Press Poetry anthology, and forthcoming in Green Briar Review.
+She has stories in Suspect Press, Birdy, Jersey Devil Press, the Punch Drunk Press Poetry anthology, and Green Briar Review.
 She's currently working on a memoir about her sexual development while growing up in evangelical purity culture.
 Follow her on instagram @amanda_e_k

 Josiah Hesse – Senior Editor